brasofilo/FilterSO/README.md

 ![script logo][logo] **Makes easier to find good questions to answer.**

-The script will filter all Stack Overflow `/questions/*` pages,
+The script will filter all Stack Exchange sites `/questions/*` pages,
 hiding them by score, user reputation and accepted answers.
 Uses jQuery to hide question items on the page and doesn't run if the URL is `/question/ID`.